jaredliw/jaredliw/README.md

 🏫 A high school student who is passionate in programming, technologies and infosec.

-🐍 Python developer.
+🐍 Python & Javascript developer.

-🧰 Good at Kivy desktop application development, web scraping & robotics.

 💻 On track for learning DSA and full stack Java.